markgarrigan/gelo/README.md

   - Images go into `src/static/images`
 - Move random public files like PDFS.
   - Files go into `src/static/files`
-- Compile [RIOT][3] components.
-  - You're probably using React, Vue, or Svelte.
-You should try [RIOT][3].
-It's better.
-  - Riot components can be anywhere in `src` but need to use the .riot file extension.
-  - You can use scss in your Riot components.
-It will be compiled to css.
+- Bundle Javascript files using [esbuild][3]
+  - Each javascript file in `src/static/js` is treated as an entry file and will be bundled separately

 ### gelo Source Directory Structure